How to Open a Bank Account in Thailand in 2019

-April 2017 update: I learned how to open a Thai bank account a few years back (when I first wrote Digital Nomad Escape Plan) and have since closed my Bangkok Bank account because I found Payoneer.
+2019 update: I learned how to open a Thai bank account a few years back (when I first wrote Digital Nomad Escape Plan) and have since closed my Bangkok Bank account because I started using Transferwise and Payoneer.

-I’m a big fan of Payoneer for international banking because they solved a lot of the problems I was trying to solve by banking with a local bank here in Thailand:
+I’m a big fan of the Transferwise Borderless account for international expat banking because they solved a lot of the problems I was trying to mitigate by banking with a local bank here in Thailand:

-- Create a “virtual” bank account in several countries and get a Payoneer card for them
+- Create a “virtual” bank account in several countries and get a debit Mastercard for them

 - Ship your cards anywhere in the world, even your apartment in Thailand